AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/tools/eclipse.md

 Wanneer u aan [vereisten](#requirements) hierboven kunt u de plug-in als volgt installeren:

-1. Open de [Website AEM Developer Tools](https://eclipse.adobe.com/aem/dev-tools/). <!-- RB: This URL is generating a 404 error in the experience-manager-cloud-service.en LinkCheckExl report .
+1. Open de [Website AEM Developer Tools](https://eclipse.adobe.com/com.adobe.granite.ide.p2update-1.3.0.zip). <!-- RB: OLD URL was (https://eclipse.adobe.com/aem/dev-tools/) This URL is generating a 404 error in the experience-manager-cloud-service.en LinkCheckExl report .
 The website appears to be dead; no redirects at all.
 Clicking "Installation Link" does not do anything.
 Only the link "Download archive" works.
 The "Online Documentation" link just takes you to the AEM Docs home page.
 Not sure if this topic is still needed?? -->

 1. Kopieer de **Installatiekoppeling**.